rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. FAQ (Should I really write this?)

-1. Outreach.

 1. Mistrust.

 1. Working in public.

 1. git (support for working in public)

-1. Should I link these essays?
-(Make these essays more public.)

 1. Book Sales